 Once accepted, Mercy High School will provide I-20 paperwork.
 Students are responsible for updating their status annually.

 Prior to admission on campus, students must receive a physical examination in the United States, including an updated immunization record that meets the Connecticut requirement.
 TB skin tests must be read by a physician before the student arrives on campus for orientation.

-International students are required to make their own home stay arrangements.
-Mercy personnel works closely with the student's U.S. guardian to support her throughout her high school career.
+Once accepted, Mercy will provide assistance with home stay arrangements.
+Mercy personnel work closely with the student's U.S. guardian to support her throughout her high school career.

 "The best part of being a Mercy student is knowing that it is a close and warm community.
-I know that there is always someone to help me." - Heidy.
-Class of 2018
+I know that there is always someone to help me." - Heidy, Class of 2018 Co-Valedictorian